Oleksandr Zhyvotkov

-Alexander Zhyvotkov (Олександр Олегович Животков; born 1964 in Kyiv) is a Ukrainian artist who lives and works in Kyiv, the capital of Ukraine.
+Oleksandr Olehovych Zhyvotkov (Олександр Олегович Животков; born 1964) is a Ukrainian artist who lives and works in Kyiv, the capital of Ukraine.
 He studied at the Taras Shevchenko Republican Art School from 1975 to 1982.
-Zhyvotkov graduated from Kyiv State Art Institute (1982—1988, Kyiv, Ukraine).
-Since 1992 Alexander Zhyvotkov is a member of the art group Picturesque sanctuary; participant of the Ukrainian New Wave.
+Zhyvotkov graduated from National Academy of Visual Arts and Architecture (1982—1988, Kyiv, Ukraine).
+Since 1992 Oleksandr Zhyvotkov is a member of the art group Picturesque sanctuary; participant of the Ukrainian New Wave.

 Biography

-Oleksandr Zhyvotkov was born on March 31, 1964, in Kyiv in a creative family that lived on the then Heroes of the Revolution Street (now - Tryokhsviatytelska), near St. Michael's Golden-Domed Monastery.
+Oleksandr Zhyvotkov was born on 31 March 1964 in Kyiv in a creative family that lived on the then Heroes of the Revolution Street (now - Tryokhsviatytelska), near St. Michael's Golden-Domed Monastery.
 He lives and works in his hometown - the Ukrainian capital.
 He began to receive the basics of art education before entering the Taras Shevchenko Republican Art School in 1975 (graduated in 1982) - in the family (he is a fifth-generation artist), where his father and older brother are artists, as well as in the environment.
-According to Alexander Zhyvotkov, his creative mentor and teacher was his uncle - artist Mikhail Rudakov (Moscow, Russia).
+According to Oleksandr Zhyvotkov, his creative mentor and teacher was his uncle - artist Mikhail Rudakov (Moscow, Russia).
 He graduated in 1988 and received a diploma of higher education at the Faculty of Scenography of the Kyiv State Art Institute) during perestroika.
 His teacher was Oleksii Bobrovnikov.